 Profile Guided Optimization is an optimization feature available in Microsoft's Visual C++ compiler that allows you to optimize an output file based on profiling data collected during test runs of the application or module.

-The x64 builds of PHP for Windows should be considered experimental, and do not yet provide 64-bit integer or large file support.
-Please see this post for work ongoing to improve these builds.
+The x64 builds of PHP 5 for Windows are experimental, and do not provide 64-bit integer or large file support.